OWASP/ASVS/CONTRIBUTING.md

 Projects leads will check and validate labels for changes.
 Please ask for a recommendation regarding the proper label in the issue tracker if you have any questions.

-These tags should all be relative to how the requirement appeared in the latest release (v4.0.3).
+These tags should all be relative to how the requirement appeared in the latest release (v4.0.3) and will be used in mapping file between releases.

 The following tags should be added to any modified requirement as appropriate.